avatar Assistant Professor

 About Me

 Hi!
 My name is Xing Chen (陈醒, meaning of my first name).
-I am an assistant professor at School of International Relations and Public Affairs at Fudan University.
-I obtained my PhD from Peking University in 2020.
+I am an assistant professor at School of International Relations and Public Affairs (SIRPA) at Fudan University.
+I obtained my PhD from Peking University and was a visiting scholar at UC Berkeley.

 Research Interests